Josh Phegley

-Joshua Aaron Phegley (born February 12, 1988) is an American former professional baseball catcher and current director of player development for Michigan.
+Joshua Aaron Phegley (born February 12, 1988) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Chicago White Sox, Oakland Athletics, and Chicago Cubs.

 Amateur career

 Phegley attended Terre Haute North Vigo High School in Terre Haute, Indiana.
 He was named Indiana's Mr. Baseball in 2006 after hitting .592 with 13 home runs and 50 RBIs.
 After high school, he attended Indiana University where he played college baseball for the Indiana Hoosiers baseball team.
 In 2007, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.
 In 2009, his junior year at Indiana, he slashed .344/.467/.633 with 17 home runs and 66 RBIs in 59 games.